t-0hmura/orca-mlips/OPTIONS.md

 ## Using Analytical Hessian with ORCA

 ORCA's ExtTool protocol only returns energy and gradient.
-To use MLIP analytical Hessians as initial Hessian for TS searches, pass `--dump-hessian` via `Ext_Params` and load the file with `inhess Read`:
+To use MLIP analytical Hessians as initial Hessian for TS searches, pass `--dump-hessian` via `Ext_Params` and load the file with `InHessName`:

 **Step 1:** Generate `.hess` file with a 1-step optimization:
 ```text